Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Related work

+\textbf{Visual Reinforcement Learning (Visual RL)} faces challenges due to the high-dimensional and noisy observation space.
+End-to-end methods typically encode input images directly into a latent space and often suffer from inefficiency and poor generalization.
+To address these issues, several works have explored the impact of mid-level representations on final performance~\cite{zhou2019does, mousavian2019visual, yang2018visual, sax2020learning, yuan2022pretrained,chenMPAD}, indicating that while mid-level representations generalize well across domains, the optimal representation varies by task.
+For instance, CSR~\cite{gadre2022continuous} extracting bounding boxes and masks to create an object state graph, which enhances spatial awareness of visual representation for embodied agent navigation tasks~\cite{chenLAGCN}.
+RSPT~\cite{zhong2023rspt} introduces a motion-aware structure representation for tracking in cluttered environments.
+In this paper, we leverage visual foundation models to generate text-conditioned object masks as state representations.
+The learned policy can generalize well to unseen environments and targets.
+Our solution may also inspire other visual reinforcement learning tasks.

-\emph{Visual Foundation Models (VFMs)}~\cite{awais2023foundational} are powerful tools that learn rich and versatile visual representations from large-scale data.
-They have been applied to various downstream computer vision tasks, such as scene understanding, object detection, segmentation, and generation.
-However, when it comes to embodied vision, where an agent needs to perceive and interact with a dynamic and complex environment, VFMs face several challenges.
-For instance, some VFMs, such as CLIP~\cite{radford2021learning}, lack spatial awareness and interpretability, making them unsuitable for tasks that require precise localization and manipulation.
-Other VFMs, such as SAM\cite{kirillov2023segment} can segment anything without any prior, Grounding-DINO~\cite{liu2023grounding} can segment or detect objects based on natural language prompts.
-However, they are not robust to noise, occlusion, and motion, and they do not track objects over time, which is essential for sequentially making decisions for embodied agents.
-To overcome these limitations, several works have proposed to combine or extend VFMs.
-For example, TAM~\cite{yang2023track}, E-SAM~\cite{xiong2023efficientsam}, DEVA~\cite{cheng2023tracking}, and SAM-Track~\cite{cheng2023segment} integrate SAM or Grounding-DINO with other models to achieve real-time and text-based video object segmentation and tracking.
+\textbf{Visual Foundation Models (VFMs)}\cite{awais2023foundational,chen2024macro} learn versatile visual representations from large-scale data for tasks like scene understanding, object detection, and segmentation.
+However, in embodied vision, where agents interact with dynamic environments, VFMs face challenges such as lack of spatial awareness and robustness.
+For instance, CLIP\cite{radford2021learning} struggles with precise localization, and SAM~\cite{kirillov2023segment} and Grounding-DINO~\cite{liu2023grounding} are not robust to noise, occlusion, and motion.
+To overcome these limitations, models like TAM~\cite{yang2023track}, E-SAM~\cite{xiong2023efficientsam}, DEVA~\cite{cheng2023tracking}, and SAM-Track~\cite{cheng2023segment} integrate VFMs with other models to improve segmentation and tracking.
+In robotic tasks, VFMs are used for state representations or goal states, as seen in EmbCLIP~\cite{khandelwal2022simple} for navigation and DALL-E-Bot~\cite{dall-e-bot} for object rearrangement.
+LfVoid~\cite{gao2023pretrained} links instructions and visual goals in reinforcement learning.
+In this paper, we leverage text-based video object segmentation models to generate text-conditioned segmentation masks for embodied visual tracking, enhancing spatial and temporal understanding and improving policy generalization with a re-targeting mechanism.